level3php/resource/README.md

 >-- [Steve Klabnik](http://www.steveklabnik.com/)

-### Which Hypermedia specification i should use?
+### Which Hypermedia specification should I use?

-Hypermedia is being defined in this days, just the better APIs implements Hypermedia, currently not exists a de facto standard, so you must choose between the differents specifications.
+Hypermedia is being defined these days, only the best APIs implements Hypermedia.
+Currently there is no de facto standard, so you must choose between the differents specifications.

-Level3 Resource currenly implements or is planed to implement this specifications:
+Level3 Resource currenly implements or is planned to implement these specifications:
-* [HAL](http://stateless.co/hal_specification.html): This is the most common and active, has a JSON and a XML version.
+* [HAL](http://stateless.co/hal_specification.html): This is the most common and active.
+It has a JSON and a XML version.
 * [Siren](https://github.com/kevinswiber/siren): Currently being defined.
-Implements some usefull things like actions, classes, etc.
+It implements some useful things like actions, classes, etc.
-* [Collection+JSON](http://amundsen.com/media-types/collection/): This is fully oriented to make a API CRUD oriented.
+* [Collection+JSON](http://amundsen.com/media-types/collection/): This is fully designed to be a CRUD oriented API.

 Requirements